ExtendRealityLtd/VRTK/Assets/VRTK/Documentation/API.md

  * Place the `VRTK/Prefabs/ControllerRigidbodyActivator/ControllerRigidbodyActivator` prefab in the scene at the location where the controller rigidbody should be automatically activated.
  * The prefab contains a default sphere collider to determine ths collision, this collider component can be customised in the inspector or can be replaced with another collider component (set to `Is Trigger`).

-  > If the prefab is placed as a child of the target interactable game object then the collider volume on the prefab will trigger collisions on the interactable object.
+  > If the prefab is placed as a child of the target Interactable Object then the collider volume on the prefab will trigger collisions on the Interactable Object.

 ### Inspector Parameters

- * **Is Enabled:** If this is checked then the collider will have it's rigidbody toggled on and off during a collision.
+ * **Is Enabled:** If this is checked then the Collider will have it's Rigidbody toggled on and off during a collision.
+ * **Activate Interact Touch:** If this is checked then the Rigidbody Activator will activate the rigidbody and colliders on the Interact Touch script.
+ * **Activate Tracked Collider:** If this is checked then the Rigidbody Activator will activate the rigidbody and colliders on the Controller Tracked Collider script.

 ### Class Events